user-saddam123/Viral-Kohli-Performance-Analysis-Dashboard/README.md

 The objective of this project is to create a comprehensive analysis report of Virat Kohli's cricket career spanning from 2008 to 2022.

+It encompasses a wide range of information related to matches played by Kohli during this period.
+This dataset contains diverse details pertinent to each match, including batting and bowling statistics, match outcomes, opponent teams, venues, dates, and other relevant match-related information.

 ## About the Dataset: